 In the interim, we encourage employers to review their current time off policies well in advance of the July 1, 2015 effective date.
 Specifically, those who currently have more generous time off policies that comply with the law are not required to provide additional earned sick time.
 Likewise, employers should be mindful that the law prohibits employers from interfering with or retaliating against an employee for taking earned sick time -- creating another basis for an employee to assert a retaliation claim against an employer.

 For questions about the information contained in this advisory or for assistance in navigating the new sick leave law, please contact your usual Goulston & Storrs attorney or a member of the Employment Group listed below.

 UPDATE: The Massachusetts Attorney General issued a safe harbor for certain employers with qualifying paid time off policies in existence as of May 1, 2015.
 The safe harbor provides additional time through December 31, 2015 to comply with the new sick leave law.
-A link to the safe harbor can be found here.

 This advisory should not be construed as legal advice or legal opinion on any specific facts or circumstances.
 The contents are intended for general informational purposes only, and you are urged to consult your own lawyer concerning your situation and any specific legal questions you may have.

 © 2015 Goulston & Storrs PC All Rights Reserved